stevenc49/stevenc49.github.io/pages/journal.md

 - link list cycle (hashmap and floyd)

 Today, had a lack of motivation.
 Did a new hard problem instead (merge intervals).
-Should do 1-2 problems "hard" problems that will require studying and "review" the rest.
+Should do 1-2 "hard" problems that will require studying and "review" the rest.

 https://interviewing.io/